Alpha-CubeSat/ACS/README.md

 In order to use discrete-time derivatives, we shall use a fix-step setting instead of a variable-step.

-Some, if not all the `starshotsimv5.slx` seem to scale Kd in with `Izp` which makes the input Kd ~500 times smaller
+Some, if not all, the `StarshotACS` blocks seem to scale Kd in with `Izp`, making the input Kd ~500 times smaller.